 Add the flour, salt and bicarbonate of soda to the batter and mix until you can’t see any flour.
 Tip in the chocolate chips.

-Roll into balls and place on a lined baking tray.
-I do 4 or at a time.
+Roll into 12 small balls and place on a lined baking tray.
+I do 4 or 6 at a time.
+About the size of a golf ball.
 They spread a lot so you need to ensure there is the space to do so.
 I use the largest baking tray that I have that will fit in my oven.

-Bake for ten mins making sure that they are golden brown nearly all over.
+Bake for ten mins making sure that they are golden brown nearly all over and a little darker at the edges.
 Then remove and leave at least 3 mins before transferring them to a wire rack.
 Do this carefully as they will still be very soft in the centre.
 I use a metal frying slice/spatula.
 Allow to cool completely.

 Chocolate Chip Cookies